 In most cities, this is considered ridiculous.
 In New York, it’s business as usual.

-After two years in Midtown with various roommates, though, I decided I needed a change of scenery.
-I set out, searching and Craigs-listing (Yes, I used craigslist.
-Get over it.) and then something magical happened: a studio apartment in a walk-up on the Upper West Side for only $1550 a month appeared! honestly, it seemed too good to be true.
-There has to be a catch, I thought, imagining a missing kitchen or a shared bathroom scenario.
+After two years in Midtown with various roommates, a different New York felt necessary.
+I set out, searching and Craigs-listing (still one of the best ways to find no-fees) and then something magical happened: a studio apartment in a walk-up on the Upper West Side for only $1550 a month appeared!
+It seemed too good to be true, so I assumed there was a catch.
+I imagined a missing kitchen or a shared bathroom scenario.
 My boyfriend, however, encouraged me to give the number a call and set up a viewing.

 And what do you know?
 The listing was legitimate.
 In 24 hours, I viewed the apartment, provided the proper paperwork and security deposit necessary and the apartment was mine!

 Of course, no piece of real-estate, rented or owned, makes for a perfect, fairy-tale ending in NYC.
-In this case, I moved from a luxury high-rise in Midtown to an 1800s walk-up studio on the neighborhood-friendly Upper West.
+In this case, I moved from a brand-new, luxury high-rise in Midtown to a 200 year-old walk-up studio on the neighborhood-friendly Upper West.
 While the walk-up is charming and the studio appeals to my inner romantic, it also comes with its own set of issues.
 At $1550 a month, I had to tighten up my budget in a few other places and make trade-offs to ensure I could live comfortably while still saving.
 That was first and foremost.

-Additionally, I’ve dealt with a leaky shower, no A.C. and, yes, my very first encounter with a roach (Yeah, fuckin YIKES.
-Nothing can really prepare you for your first 1-on-1 with a live city roach.
-Those things have balls.)
-Anyway.
-The final “minor” detail is that the studio comes in just under 200 square feet which is pretty small.
-But, hey, I’m pretty small too, so this factor didn’t faze me so much as it made me excited to design the space in an appropriate and affordable manner – which I am not ashamed to say I successfully achieved ;-).
+Additionally, I’ve dealt with a leaky shower, no A.C. and, yes, my very first encounter with a nearly palm-sized roach.
+Not much can prepare you for the hairy eyes and tentacles of a New York City floor.
+The final “minor” detail is that the studio measures at just under 200 square feet.
+But, hey, I’m pretty small too, so this factor didn’t faze me so much as it propelled me to design the space in an appropriate and affordable manner – which I am not ashamed to say I successfully achieved ;-).

 So come on in and check it out...

-I was definitely aiming for a clean, organized feel for the apartment, but I know myself, and I need to get my clutter on here n' there.
-Hence, my make-shift "Entry Way" starring my best friend's art, a collection of purses, hand-made hair pieces and my favorite shoes.
+I aimed for a clean, organized feel for the apartment, but I know myself, and I need to get my clutter on here n' there.
+Hence, my make-shift "Entry Way" starring my best friend's art, a collection of purses, hand-made hair pieces and some practical shoewear.

-As you walk two steps further into the apartment, the entry way leads to a cozy little corner that sports my Grandfather clock, wine rack and mirror.
+As you walk two steps further into the apartment - or, ahem, the foyer - you're lead to a cozy little corner that sports my Grandfather clock, wine rack and mirror.
+I could use more wine.

 I wanted to create a tranquil atmosphere that I felt both relaxed and inspired by.
 My bay-window nook serves this purpose wonderfully.
 I can get my writing done from here, serve dinner for 4, or just hang out with a glass of wine and a good book.

-Between my "dining room/writing nook" and my "bedroom" is my "Living room" space.
+Between my "dining room/writing nook" and my "bedroom" is my "living room" space.
 It serves as a great place to veg out and watch TV.
 I wanted a pop of color to keep the room bright, so I got a yellow couch and pulled the space together by featuring another dear friend's artwork center-stage.
 I am a big fan of maps, so I catty-cornered the TV with these two antiqued ones of Paris and Manhattan that were gifts from my best friend.
-(If you haven't got the vibe just yet, I like surrounding myself with pieces from friends and family).
+When on a budget, it's still easy to feel rich by surrounding yourself with gifts and keepsakes from friends and family.

 And finally, in a micro-studio, a made bed can be the difference between a messy looking room and a clean one.
 So, I keep my sleeping space uncluttered with crisp, all-white bedding.
 Additionally, the wall behind my bed is the one space that I keep completely free of anything.
 This way, my mind is free to wander and feel at ease without distractions while I sleep ;-).